completelynovel/money_badger/README.md

 ### TODO

-Add a generator for copying the bank.yml template into config
+* Add a generator for copying the bank.yml template into config

-Use railties for link to ActiveRecord
+* Use railties for link to ActiveRecord
+* Add tests to has_money

 Copyright (c) 2010 completelynovel.com, released under the MIT license